 Furthermore, vaping has become a national concern for parents as it has increased in popularity with teenagers and underage children.
 A study released last year indicated children as young as 8th grade have been experimenting with e-Cigarettes.

-If you have suffered property damage, injury, seizures, or suffered lung illness from e-cigarettes or vape devices, you should contact the lawyers at Johnson // Becker.
-You may be entitled to financial compensation by filing an e-cigarette lawsuit.
+If you have suffered property damage, injury, seizures, or suffered lung illness from e-cigarettes or vape devices, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new vaping lawsuits across the country, and you may be entitled to financial compensation.